thomas-chastaingt/Polly/README.md

 # Polly: a poll app

-Polly is a plateform which permits to create et share polls.
+Polly is a plateform which permits to create and share polls.

 ## Contributing

 ### Requirements

-Make sure the following dependencies are installed:
+Make sure that the following dependencies are installed:
 - [Composer](https://getcomposer.org/)
 - [Symfony](https://symfony.com/)

 ### Running

 - composer install
-- export .sql files in your mySQL DATABASE
+- important .sql file in your mySQL DATABASE

 ## Codebase